o-micron/Prototype/readme.md

 This is the prototype engine of my own.\
 Have fun exploring it, catch some nice snippets (or bugs) if that's your jam.\
 It's just an attempt to build a 3d engine, don't use this for production or anything like that.\
-This could be good for anyone who wants to get started.
+This could be good for anyone who wants to get started.\
+I am adding more things to this repository bit by bit when I feel like they're good to go.\
+This is a toy project, nothing here is to be taken seriously.

 # Screenshots
 <p float="left">